 Kate is an American track athlete and Olympian.
 She has represented the United States at the 2016 Olympics and 2017 World Championships, in addition to the 2018 NACAC Championships and 2014 World Relays.
 Her personal best of 4:20 in the mile is 4th on the US all-time list, and her 1:58.2 800m was 10th in the world that year.

 Underlying those numbers is the fact that Kate is a late bloomer, whose top accolades have come in her late twenties and early thirties.
-She was a good runner in high school in college, but hardly a standout on the national scene.
+She was a good runner in high school and college, but hardly a standout on the national scene.
 It wasn’t until age 24, under the coaching of Frank Gagliano, that Kate fully embraced distance running.
-In 2013 she ran rub-2:00 minutes in the 800 for the first time, giving a glimpse at her potential, which was followed by a two-year cycle of injury and inconsistent training.
+In 2013 she ran sub-2 minutes in the 800 for the first time, giving a glimpse at her potential in that event.
+But that improvement was followed by a two-year cycle of injury and inconsistent training.

 Thanks to her progression in the sport, Kate loves talking with people who have taken up running later in school or life, or anyone who has struggled with physical injuries or psychological roadblocks.
 She believes it is possible to sustain growth at any point, even if there has been a spiral of inconsistency.

 As an elite athlete continuing progress into her thirties, Kate is constantly refining her understanding of the art and science of great performances at any age.
 She is fascinated with the ways strength training, nutrition, physical therapy, and mental training can play a role in success over the long term.
 Kate is passionate about changing the narrative that older athletes must accept injury or diminished dreams.
 She believes there is a way to stay realistic and humble, while also continuing to reach for those magic sporting moments – that they are made possible only through improved self-awareness.